Adafruit ANO Rotary Navigation Encoder Breakout PCB

 This is just the PCB for the ANO encoder, the encoder is NOT included!
 Pick one up here.

-There's no pull-up or pull-down resistors on this PCB, and of course you'll need to solder the encoder onto the breakout.
+There are no pull-up or pull-down resistors on this PCB, and of course, you'll need to solder the encoder onto the breakout.
 Then use your microcontroller's button and rotary encoder library/hardware support to interface with the pins.

 You'll need 7 GPIO total: 5 buttons and 2 rotary encoder pins.
-There's also two COMmon pins, which you can set to ground or VCC - usually ground so that you can use the microcontroller internal pull-ups for the button/encoders.
-Note to make our wiring simple, our example code uses GPIO to the COM's and then sets then to outputs, but you can just wire them directly.
+There are also two COMmon pins, which you can set to ground or VCC - usually ground so that you can use the microcontroller internal pull-ups for the button/encoders.
+Note to make our wiring simple, our example code uses GPIO to the COM's and then sets them to outputs, but you can just wire them directly.